moby/moby/docs/man/docker-create.1.md

 **-i**, **--interactive**=*true*|*false*
    Keep STDIN open even if not attached.
 The default is *false*.

+   Forward input to container's STDIN if exposed by --attach or --tty options.
+Note that input will be silently discarded if STDIN is not attached.

 **--ipc**=""
    Default is to create a private IPC namespace (POSIX SysV IPC) for the container
                                'container:<name|id>': reuses another container shared memory, semaphores and message queues